niekwit/damid-seq/README.md

 ## Aim

-`DamIDProfiler` is a containerized Snakemake pipeline for reproducible and scalable analysis of single/paired-end DamID short read Illumina data.
+`DamMapper` is a containerized Snakemake pipeline for reproducible and scalable analysis of single/paired-end DamID short read Illumina data.

 ## Documentation

-Documentation of how to use `DamIDProfiler` can be found at https://damid-seq.readthedocs.io/en/latest/.
+Documentation of how to use `DamMapper` can be found at https://damid-seq.readthedocs.io/en/latest/.

 ### Overview of documentation